Filter by Category

 This course is designed to build on algebraic and geometric concepts.
 It develops advanced algebra skills such as systems of equations, advanced polynomials, imaginary and complex numbers, quadratics, and concepts and includes the study of trigonometric functions.
 It also introduces matrices and their properties.
 The content of this course is important for students’ success on both the ACT and college mathematics entrance exams.

-Coursestorm Online Enrollment is Free.
-Course Fee: $550.
+Coursestorm Online Enrollment is Free—Course Fee: $550.
 A $50 non-refundable course enrollment deposit will be billed immediately upon registration and applies toward your overall tuition.
-The balance must be paid by July 1, or select a payment plan of $250 payable by July 1 and November 1.
+The balance must be paid by July 1, or select a payment plan of $250 payable by July 1 and November 1—a $25 lab and print fee is required.

-Acceptable forms of Payment: Venmo and Zelle
+Acceptable forms of Payment: Venmo, Zelle, Cash or Check

 Recommended Credits: 1.0

-Course Meets: Tuesday/Thursday
+Course Meets: Tuesday/Thursday 1:00 pm - 1:55 om

 All Payments are non-refundable

-American Sign Language 1 - Section A
+American Sign Language 1

 with Erik Kiefer